avinetworks/devops/monitoring/avimetrics script/README.md

     - **logstash.json**:  This file contains the values required to send to a Logstash input
     - **elasticsearch_host.json**:  This file contains the values required to send to the Elasticsearch document API
     - **influxdb.json**:  This file contains the values required to send to an InfluxDB HTTP API endpoint
+    - **ns1.json**:  This file contains the values required to publish to a NS1 data feed